Qrucial/Mycelium/README.md

 # Vornoi &middot; [![GitHub license](https://img.shields.io/badge/license-GPL3%2FApache2-blue)](https://github.com/Qrucial/voronoi/blob/main/LICENSE)
 Making "decentralized" blockchain projects actually decentralized.
 Currently implementing the solutions: for Polkadot and Ethereum.
+The currently deployable Voronoi code can be smart contract folder.
+Voronoi ERC20 implementation is already in beta version.

 ### Assumption
 Cryptocurrency project with decentralization as one of the core principle.